evmos/academy/docs/videos/index.md

+---
+sidebar_position: 1
+---
-# What is a crypto wallet?
+# What is a Crypto Wallet?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TmXdIPGDdYk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Let’s talk about crypto wallets.

 - What they are.
 - How they work.
 - Why you should care.

 Unlike traditional wallets, Crypto wallets don’t actually store physical fiat currency.
 In fact, they don’t store crypto or NFTs, either!